ethereum/eth-wiki/eth2.md

 ## One-way vs Two-way ETH Bridge for Staking

-This info is commentary from Danny Ryan  of why there is only a one way bridge from ETH 1.0 to ETH 2.0. (quoted verbatim)
+This is commentary from Danny Ryan for why a two way bridge is not being considered for the Phase 0 release of the Beacon Chain (quoted verbatim).
+In the current spec, ETH holders can deposit to the burner contract on the ETH 1.0 chain.
+This generates a receipt which is used to instantiate the same amount of Ether on the Beacon Chain - a bridge linking the legacy chain to the new one.
+Community stakeholders have raised concerns that a one-way bridge will lead to price differences between the two chains, derivatives markets and perhaps dissuade validators from joining on the new chain because of the ~1.5 year lockup until Phase 2 of ETH 2.0.
+While these concerns are not misplaced, it's clear that there are other, more weighty, considerations.

 "The more we encumber the 1.0 consensus with 2.0, the more we tie the development and fork processes which would likely slow down the shipping/iterating on 2.0.
 It is not technically infeasible.
 It would require 2.0 light clients to be run by all 1.0 clients and some changes to the 1.0 consensus rules allowing for a similar burn/receipt method in the opposite direction.
 If we were to create fungibility, the path would be (1) release 2.0 beacon chain, (2) once stable beacon chain and light clients exist then require 1.0 clients to be light clients of 2.0 and finalize 1.0 with 2.0 and expose beacon chain state root to 1.0 (3) add additional consensus rules to 1.0 and 2.0 to handle the reminting on 1.0 with proof of burn on 2.0.